 Responding to the needs of these communities, the first Sisters of Mary programme was established in 1997 with the support of our donors and consisted of a medical and dental clinic in Guatemala City, Zona 13 to support the local poor families with access to free healthcare.
 The clinic continues to be a vital resource for the local region, now also supports the girls and boys at our schools in Guatemala and is in constant demand from patients.
-In 2019 the clinic saw an average of 113 outpatients per day but since the Covid-19 pandemic the clinic has been closed to non students.
+In 2019 the clinic saw an average of 113 outpatients per day.

 The main education programmes in Guatemala which started in 1998 now comprise two schools for girls and boys aged 11-18 (Girlstown school in Zona 13 and Boystown school in zona 6).
 Formally endorsed with the Acreditación y Certificación certificate from the Guatemala Ministry of Education, the programmes now care for over 1600 children each year and provide live-in care, academic and vocational teaching and include an additional day-care centre for young children.